Congenital Heart Disease Priority Setting Partnership

-The Congenital Heart Disease Priority Setting Partnership is bringing together parents, adult patients, charities, and clinicians from across both the spectrum of congenital heart disease and the UK to identify priorities for research.
-It is a collaboration between the Children’s Heart Federation, The Somerville Foundation, the British Congenital Cardiac Association, and the Society for Cardiothoracic Surgery, and is being hosted by the Institute for Cardiovascular Sciences at the University of Birmingham.
-It is funded by George Davies, the high street fashion entrepreneur behind brands such as Next, Per Una, and George at Asda, through a generous donation from the George Davies Charitable Trust to the Birmingham Children’s Hospital Charity.
+The Congenital Heart Disease Priority Setting Partnership brought together parents, adult patients, charities, and clinicians from across both the spectrum of congenital heart disease and the UK to identify priorities for research.
+It was a collaboration between the Children’s Heart Federation, The Somerville Heart Foundation, the British Congenital Cardiac Association, and the Society for Cardiothoracic Surgery, was hosted by the Institute for Cardiovascular Sciences at the University of Birmingham.
+It was funded by George Davies, the high street fashion entrepreneur behind brands such as Next, Per Una, and George at Asda, through a generous donation from the George Davies Charitable Trust to the Birmingham Children’s Hospital Charity.

-The scope of this PSP is focused on the management of congenital heart disease throughout life, including prior to birth, in three areas of the patient and families experience:
+The PSP focused on the management of congenital heart disease throughout life, including prior to birth, in three areas of the patient and families experience:

 - Diagnosis, during pregnancy or after birth.

 - Treatment: medical therapy, catheter intervention, surgery including mechanical support & transplantation, lifestyle, or psychosocial intervention.

 - Outcomes of the conditions and/or treatments and the impact on patients and their families, including the physical, psychological, and social effects of living with congenital heart disease.

 We did not look at areas which fall outside of these, such as the causes of congenital heart defects, acquired heart disease in those without a congenital heart defect, or aspects of congenital disorders that do not affect the heart.